 This next metric gets into how fast each router actually transmits data and accounts for 20% of the total score for each product.
 We used the results of an iPerf3 test to determine throughput, with the average of three trials for each of the five tests we did to determine the score.
 The TP-Link Archer delivered a somewhat mediocre performance, meriting a 4 out of 10 for its throughput over the 2.4 GHz. band.
-The chart below shows how this compares to the rest of the routers in the bunch.

 We tested at short, medium, and long distances, doing both an obstructed and unobstructed test for the short and medium distances.
 The TP-Link started off with a slightly subpar showing in the short distance, unobstructed test, averaging a throughput speed of only 36 Mbits/s — significantly lower than the 57 Mbits/s of the top scoring model.
 These tests were done with about 10' separating the router and the test computer.
-The Archer did a little better in the obstructed version of the test, averaging 42 Mbits/s and finishing in the middle of the pack, as shown below.
+The Archer did a little better in the obstructed version of the test, averaging 42 Mbits/s and finishing in the middle of the pack.